aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.window/location/port/_index.md

 ---
 title: Location.Port
 second_title: Aspose.SVG for .NET API Reference
-description: Location property.
+description: Location Port property.
 Returns the Location objects URLs port.
 Can be set to navigate to the same URL with a changed port
 type: docs
 weight: 70
 url: /net/aspose.svg.window/location/port/